apache/couchdb/share/doc/src/query-server/protocol.rst

 invalid and non expected input from user.

-The ``"reason why"`` is the error message that explains why it raised and, if possible, what need to do to fix it.
+The ``"reason why"`` is the error message that explains why it raised and, if possible, what is needed to do to fix it.

-For example, calling :ref:`updatefun` against non existed document could produce next error message::
+For example, calling :ref:`updatefun` against non existent document could produce next error message::

-  ["error", "not_found", "Update function requires existed document"]
+  ["error", "not_found", "Update function requires existent document"]

 .. _qs/error/forbidden: